 Because, in my past life, I actually worked for the Attorney General’s office in the Medicaid department, I saw hundreds of hundreds of decisions from the Office of Administrative Hearings (OAH) stating that medical necessity was met via EPSDT.
 In some cases, the Medicaid recipient had not even met one entrance criteria for the Medicaid services.
 But EPSDT has been interpreted to be extremely broad and encompassing.

 Despite the importance of EPSDT, it appears that no one explained this to the contracting companies conducting the NC Medicaid audits.
 Perhaps someone should tell them….

 About kemanuelMedicare and Medicaid Regulatory Compliance Litigator

-Posted on February 25, 2013, in CCME, Division of Medical Assistance, EPSDT, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Eligibility, Medicaid Recipients Under 21, Mental Health, Mental Illness, North Carolina, OAH, PCG, RAC, Reconsideration Reviews and tagged Audit, Community mental health service, EPSDT, Medicaid, Mental health, North Carolina, Public Consulting Group, ValueOptions.
+Posted on February 25, 2013, in CCME, Division of Medical Assistance, EPSDT, Health Care Providers and Services, Medicaid, Medicaid Audits, Medicaid Eligibility, Medicaid Recipients Under 21, Mental Health, Mental Illness, North Carolina, OAH, RAC, Reconsideration Reviews and tagged Audit, Community mental health service, EPSDT, Medicaid, Mental health, North Carolina, Public Consulting Group, ValueOptions.
 Bookmark the permalink.
 7 Comments.